 See Puerto Vallarta in one day and feel like Tarzan or Jane during zip lining.
 A great combo idea for those who both wish to go sightseeing around the city of Puerto Vallarta and want to take part in a fun Zip line activity.
 Now there is no need to make a choice, you can do them both!
 Unlike all other Puerto Vallarta city tours, this tour really does only sightseeing, rather than shopping at jewelry stores.

 We will visit the beaches of Vallarta, Bucerias, Punta de Mita and Sayulita.
-These prices are per van, for 10 or 13 people max.
-Pack your beach gear and get ready to explore some of the best beach areas on the Bay and beyond!
+The rates we offer are per Van, nor per person, so get your group together and all you need to do is pack your beach gear and get ready to explore some of the best beach areas on the Bay and beyond!
 This is a great trip for sun lovers and those looking to explore some of the best beaches around.
 You can even learn to surf!
 (Surf lessons not included in the price).

 Go back in time as we visit these two "pueblos" nestled inland in the mountains behind Puerto Vallarta.
 Mascota, with a population of 10000 people is charming as well as rich in history.
 The church, which was started in the late 1700's took over 100 years to complete.
 Known for raicilla (a local moonshine) handmade candy, prized horses, the Mascota Casa de Cultura Museum and "The Fred Flint stone Home".
 Talpa de Allende is known for it's pilgrimages to the stately church that shelters the beloved virgin, Rosario de Talpa, majestic views and kind inhabitants welcoming you to their village.
 This is a great tour for all ages and anyone interested in seeing a different side of Mexico than just the tourist areas.